 The 60 semester credit curriculum includes required core courses and supervised clinical experiences needed for all graduates to be prepared for successful, ethical and competent practice as mental health counselors as well as eligibility to pursue licensure in most states.

-Students must specialize in one of four areas of specialization:
+Students must specialize in one of five areas of specialization:

 - Clinical Mental Health Counseling